stratapp/stratapp-website/_blog/kpis-okrs-how-to-easily-cascade-to-every-employee-full-version.md

 slug: KPI software OKR software

 ---
+The two types of KPIs (strategic and day-to-day) and how they can be cascaded to every employee, in a way that is easy to collaborate with others on delivering outcomes.

 Imagine walking into an employee gathering and within seconds every employee can show you on their mobile phone the KPIs/OKRs they own, and how they are tracking on each of them.